tanchelka1125/Microservice-A/README.md

 requests.post('http://127.0.0.1:5000/roll_dice')

 # How to Programmatically RECEIVE Data
 To receive data from the microservice, access the response object from the POST request and convert it into a Python dictionary using the .json() method.
-This allows you to easily retrieve values such as the full set of stat rolls, the updated stats after a re-roll, or the result of a single die roll.
+This way, you can retrieve values such as the full set of stat rolls, the updated stats after a re-roll, or the result of a single die roll.
 Example usage is shown below:

 # Get initial stat values
 stats = requests.post('http://127.0.0.1:5000/roll_stats').json()